-Whatever your reason, if you currently own a home, it can actually make it harder to shop for a new one!
+Whatever your reason, if you currently own a home, it can actually make it harder to shop for a new one.
 Getting the timing right — selling your old house, closing on a new house, and then moving into your new house — can be a challenge.

 This is why many buyers make offers on their new home that include a sales contingency.
 With a sales contingency in your offer, you won’t have to close on your new home unless you’ve sold your old home.
 But a sales contingency could also make it harder to get an offer accepted.

-Christina Roberto, an agent in Georgetown, Texas, who works with 78% more single-family homes than the average agent in her area, has had offers with sales contingencies accepted even in a hot seller’s market.
+Christina Roberto, a top agent in Georgetown, Texas, who works with 78% more single-family homes than the average agent in her area, has had offers with sales contingencies accepted even in a hot seller’s market.
 “You can offer a bigger option amount, more earnest money, don’t ask for home warranties — there are unconventional ways to win,” she says.